 Jeannine Goeckeritz: Enveloped in the Language of Music

-As the principal flute in the Orchestra at Temple Square, Jeannine Goeckeritz sits behind the violin and viola string sections as they play and in front of the Mormon Tabernacle Choir members as they sing.
+As the principal flute in the Orchestra at Temple Square, Jeannine Goeckeritz sits behind the violin and viola string sections as they play and in front of The Tabernacle Choir at Temple Square members as they sing.
 “I am enveloped in this amazing sound,” said Jeannine.
 “Being in the middle of this musical language that is being spoken has lifted me up when I’ve needed it.
 It’s given me peace and the strength I’ve needed to continue moving forward in my life.”

 When in the 5th grade, Jeannine heard the 6th grade band give a concert at her elementary school in Texas.
 It changed her life.
 Jeannine explains, “I was hooked and decided right then that I was going to join the band and play the flute.
 My parents were hesitant about spending the money, especially on an art professor’s salary with six children.
 But my parents believed in me, and I worked hard each day practicing.”
 Her brother recently reminded her of the time he found Jeannine kneeling on the seat of the moving van when the family was moving to Utah, putting her music on the dashboard, and telling him, “I can’t miss a day of practicing!”